CalinNavadaru/freeCodeCamp-Daily-Challenges-Solutions-Python3/README.md

-# freeCodeCamp Daily Challenges Solutions - Python 3
+# freeCodeCamp Daily Challenges Solutions - Python3

-This repository contains my Python 3 solutions for the daily challenges from freeCodeCamp.
+This repository contains my Python3 solutions for the daily challenges from freeCodeCamp.

 ## File Structure
 - Each solution is a `.py` file.